0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x201-Registers.md

 call func1
 ret
 ```
 That may look a bit confusing at first, but very soon it will make sense!
 I encourage you to try to figure out parts of it if you can.
+In Assembly things tend to written in a shorter notation; MOV is short for move.

 ### The Registers
 Let's talk about **General Purpose Registers (GPR)**.
 You can think of these as variables because that's essentially what they are.
 Your CPU has it's own data storage that is extremely fast.
-This is helpful, however it's small in size.
-Anything data the CPU can't store on it's own is stored in memory.
+This is helpful, however space in the CPU is extremely limited.
+Any data the CPU can't store on it's own is stored in memory.
 Memory (RAM) is much slower for the CPU to use.
-Because of all of that, the CPU uses general purpose registers as variables to hold data.
+Because of the slow speed the CPU tries to put data in registers instead of memory if it can.

 #### There are 8 main general purpose registers:
+> Don't worry too much about how the following registers are used except for RSP and RBP.
+We'll cover RSP and RBP later too, so don't worry.

 * RAX - Known as the **accumulator register**.
 Often used to store the return value of a function.
 * RBX - Sometimes known as the **base register**.
 Sometimes used as a base pointer for memory access.
 * RDX - Sometimes known as the **data register**.